Write the Subject and Preview Text

 ### Missing Preview Text

-A content checker found no preview text.
-Inboxes may show random body, footer, or unsubscribe text instead.
+An email content checker found no preview text.
+Inboxes may show random body text, footer text, or unsubscribe text instead.

 1. Write one short preview line that supports the subject.